catskillmarina/netbsd-gpio-doc/README.md

 # netbsd-gpio-doc
 NetBSD GPIO DOC

-This is the story of a night of frustrating hacking to get GPIO working on a raspberry pi running NetBSD.
+This is the story of a good night getting GPIO working on a raspberry pi running NetBSD.

 Most linux tutorials seem to focus on using python but i was intriegued with the shell utility